dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 TwindvZ: Plots temperature and wind vs height for an input time.
 Requires windbarb. windbarb function was written by Laura Tomkins (github @lauratomkins).
 Updated 23 July 2018 with repair for issue where windbarbs would be plotted in the wrong place if the T-span was set by user instead of being generated dynamically.

 updraftSupersat: Calculates the guesstimated maximum possible supersaturation inside an updraft.
 Uses some magic parameters and updraft speed as an input.
-Based on the equation from MEA412 at NC State, which allegedly comes from Hodges 1967 but I've never actually been able to find it in that paper.
+Based on the equation from MEA412 at NC State, which is derived from Twomey 1959.

 usefulColorSchemes: A script containing some useful color schemes.